martinmalmgren/martinmalmgren.github.io/index.md

 ## 2018

+### March 3

+Martin will debut with [Orchestra di Padova e del Veneto](https://www.opvorchestra.it) later this year.
+Details to be announced.

 ### February 1

 The Finnish Cultural Foundation has given generous support to the upcoming plans of the [Key Discoveries](https://www.facebook.com/keydiscoveries/) initiative.
 A festival full of surprises is in the planning for late May - stay tuned for details!
 The festival has also received support from the Swedish Cultural Foundation and Musiikkin Edistämissäätiö.